gujralsanyam22/Deep-Surveillance-Monitor-Facial-Emotion-Age-Gender-Recognition-System/README.md

 More information can be found <a href="https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/">here</a>
 <br>
 <br>
-<b>Resnet</b> Unlike traditional sequential network architectures such as AlexNet, OverFeat, and VGG, ResNet is instead a form of “exotic architecture” that relies on micro-architecture modules (also called “network-in-network architectures”).
+<b>Resnet</b>.
+Unlike traditional sequential network architectures such as AlexNet, OverFeat, and VGG, ResNet is instead a form of “exotic architecture” that relies on micro-architecture modules (also called “network-in-network architectures”).
 The term micro-architecture refers to the set of “building blocks” used to construct the network.
-A collection of micro-architecture building blocks (along with your standard CONV, POOL, etc. layers) leads to the macro-architecture
+A collection of micro-architecture building blocks (along with your standard CONV, POOL, etc. layers) leads to the macro-architecture.
 <br>
 More information can be found <a href="https://www.pyimagesearch.com/2017/03/20/imagenet-vggnet-resnet-inception-xception-keras/">here</a>
 <br>